Japan shares lose allure as volatility, correlation rise

 While the move by China rattled markets around the globe, a big rise in Japan stock market volatility has spooked investors.

-The 60-day volatility of Topix .TOPX, the Tokyo Stock Exchange's benchmark index, shot up to 31 percent in late September, from around 13 percent at the end of June.
+The 60-day volatility of Topix, the Tokyo Stock Exchange's benchmark index, shot up to 31 percent in late September, from around 13 percent at the end of June.

-The Topix's volatility surpassed Hong Kong's Hang Seng Index .HSI, which rose to 30 percent from 21 percent during the same period.
+The Topix's volatility surpassed Hong Kong's Hang Seng Index , which rose to 30 percent from 21 percent during the same period.

 Rising volatility was due in part to Japanese shares being one of the world's best performing markets earlier this year, making it an easy target for profit-taking.